kunhwiko/concepts/systems/linux.md

   a) Triggered for outgoing traffic after routing but before being sent out on the wire.
 ```

-##### IPTable
+##### IP Table
 ```
-IPTable is a firewall tool that interacts with kernel hooks from the Netfilter framework.
+a) IP table is a firewall tool that interacts with kernel hooks from the Netfilter framework.
+b) IP tables are organized in the following hierarchy:
+     * Tables : Files that join similar action and consist of multiple chains.
+     * Chains : Chains are a list of rules.
+     * Rules  : Statements that instruct the system what to do with a packet.
 ```

-##### IPTable Tables
+##### IP Table Tables
 ```
 Filter Table
   a) This table is used to decide whether to accept or deny a packet to its intended destination.
+     Examples of chains in this table are input, output, and forward chains.

 NAT Table
   a) This table is used to implement NAT rules.
   b) This table is used to determine whether and how to modify the packet's source and destination addresses.
+     Examples of chains in this table are prerouting chains for DNAT and postrouting chains for SNAT.

 Mangle Table
   a) This table is used to alter the IP headers of packets (e.g. TTL values, number of network hops to sustain etc.).

 Raw Table
-  a) IPTables is a stateful firewall that inspects packets in relation to previous packets through connection tracking.
+  a) IP table is a stateful firewall that inspects packets in relation to previous packets through connection tracking.
      This table is used to exempt packets from connection tracking or allow users to work with packets before state is tracked.

 Security Table